 UNT & TWU Student Defense Attorneys

-If you are a student at UNT, TWU, or NCTC who has been charged with or believes you may be charged with a crime, it is in your best interest to contact Paine & Nolter, P.C. immediately to protect your future.
+If you are a student at UNT, TWU, or NCTC who has been charged with or believes you may be charged with a crime, it is in your best interest to contact The Nolter Law Firm immediately to protect your future.
 Not only are there possible legal penalties like fines, jail time, and reduced freedoms, but there may also be consequences for your career as a student.
 Your scholarships, eligibility to compete in interscholastic sporting events, membership in student organizations, and even ability to secure housing may be at risk.
 The worst thing you can do is just assume it will all work out fine.
-Instead, contact Paine & Nolter, P.C. for quality representation from an experienced legal team who will fight for your rights – both in the court room and with any disciplinary hearings at your university.
+Instead, contact Attorney Ed Nolter for quality representation from an experienced legal team who will fight for your rights – both in the court room and with any disciplinary hearings at your university.

-For students enrolled at the University of North Texas or Texas Woman’s University who stand accused of a crime, Paine & Nolter, P.C. is here to help.
+For students enrolled at the University of North Texas or Texas Woman’s University who stand accused of a crime, The Nolter Law Firm is here to help.
 We provide representation and legal services on a variety of criminal offense and issues that affect college students.
 These include:

 DWI, DUI, Drug, & Marijuana Possession